What to do with haters?

 The next hater to intrude upon my otherwise peaceful life is unfortunately closer to home.
 Literally.

 Last night at 10:30 p.m.
 (I was in bed), I received a series of angry, sarcastic texts from my neighbor regarding the toads screaming in my back yard.
 Well, it’s not really “screaming,” per se, as much as a mating call, but you can decide for yourself by clicking the orange button.

-She began with, “That frog in your pond… not the most beautiful noise especially on a hot summer night when I want to open my windows & get to sleep @ 10pm… Please Laura do something about this horrible sounding creature…” and quickly degenerated into accusations and threats that she was recording the cacophony (to what end, I’m not sure, unless she is collecting evidence for a toad scream lawsuit).
-S/he carried on — ignoring my apologies and offers to find a solution — as if I am a toad farmer who is personally responsible his/her insomnia.
+She began with, “That frog in your pond… not the most beautiful noise especially on a hot summer night when I want to open my windows & get to sleep @ 10pm… Please Laura do something about this horrible sounding creature…” and quickly degenerated into accusations and threats that she was recording the cacophony (to what end, I’m not sure).
+S/he carried on — ignoring my apologies and offers to find a solution — as if I am a toad farmer who’s personally responsible his/her insomnia.

 A short while later, Isabella heard a big splash in the pond, presumably caused by an object hurled by Neighbor over the 8′ fence separating our yards.
 Then, a song began blasting through Neighbor’s window.
 The same song.
 Over and over again.
 I can only guess that his/her intention was to disrupt our sleep like “we” were interrupting his/hers(?)
-(That’s the trouble with passive-aggressive behavior — you never really know for sure.)
 This, coming from a mid-fifties, highly educated person who until now had shown no signs of, well, lunacy.